uqlibrary/technology-training/R/Installation.md

-# R & RStudio installation instructions
+# R and RStudio installation instructions

 Participants are welcome to bring and use their own laptops with the software already installed (with a working Internet connection), to ensure that you can continue using what you learn once you leave the workshop.
 However, if you need, you can use one of the Library's training computers, as they all offer the necessary software.